MeloShadow/DGM1600/README.md

 # DGM1600

-10:19pm
+10:23pm
 still 32 degrees in West Valley

 Utah Jazz vs Detroit Pistions

-69-57 Jazz up
-hayward with some good plays and detroit is struggling!
+75-62 Jazz updrummond at the line and end of 3rd